usaid-cs/yesterday-i-learned/geography.md

 - [Trinidad](https://en.wikipedia.org/wiki/Trinidad) isn't in Asia, dumbass.
 - Chinese government apparently obfuscates corodinates of their maps and street view stuff using something called [GCJ-02](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Coordinate_systems) in the name of national security, but their algorithm is leaked so much that the reverse code it is just on wikipedia.
 - [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
 There are currently only two countries in this category: Liechtenstein and Uzbekistan.
+- [Saudi Arabia](https://en.wikipedia.org/wiki/Saudi_Arabia) and [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates) are not the same countries.
+Saudi Arabia is the big one.
+UAE is a bit more to the east.
+Both are a huge expanse of almost nothing.